-Soliton random walk~\cite{Schive:2019rrw} could affect our constraints because it would induce a time-varying potential.
+Soliton random walk~\cite{Schive:2019rrw} could affect our constraints, because it would induce a time-varying potential.
 Dedicated simulations would be needed to conclusively check the effect, and we think that our results strongly motivate such dedicated simulations.
 This said, we suspect that it is unlikely to ameliorate our bounds significantly.
-The first point to make is that the benchmark soliton--halo relation is in a rather significant tension w.r.t. many rotation curves.
-Judging from Figs.~\ref{fig:final-result-intro} and~\ref{fig:final-plot}, even at 10$\sigma$~CL, with a conservative treatment of the background mass profile of galaxies, the soliton--halo relation overpredicts the rotation velocity of many galaxies by factors of a few\footnote{A factor of $\sim3$ overprediction of the velocity comes from a factor of $\sim10$ overprediction of the central mass of the halo, which is what the y-axis of Fig.~\ref{fig:final-plot} shows.}.
-The soliton-induced ``bump" in the rotation velocity of a star peaks at a radius $x_{\rm peak}\approx2x_{\rm c}$ (see, e.g. Ref.~\cite{Bar:2018acw}), where $x_{\rm c}$ is the core radius as defined in~\cite{Schive:2014dra,Schive:2014hza}.
-Displacing the soliton by $2x_{\rm c}$ would decrease the soliton-induced rotation velocity at its former peak position by only about 40\%, compared to the factor of few mismatch noted above.
-The second point is that soliton random walk in 3D in the central region of a cold stellar disk, like those of some low-surface-brightness, low-dispersion galaxies in SPARC~\cite{Lelli:2016zqa} (see discussion in~\cite{Bar:2019bqz}), is likely to heat-up and disperse such cold disks, analogously to the effect found in~\cite{Schive:2019rrw} when considering the nuclear cluster of Eridanus II.
+The first point to make is that the benchmark soliton-halo relation is in a rather significant tension with respect to many rotation curves.
+Judging from Figs.~\ref{fig:final-result-intro} and~\ref{fig:final-plot}, even at 10$\sigma$~C.L., with a conservative treatment of the background mass profile of galaxies, the soliton-halo relation overpredicts the rotation velocity of many galaxies by factors of a few.\footnote{A factor of $\sim3$ overprediction of the velocity comes from a factor of $\sim10$ overprediction of the central mass of the halo, which is what the $y$ axis of Fig.~\ref{fig:final-plot} shows.} The soliton-induced ``bump" in the rotation velocity of a star peaks at a radius $x_{\rm peak}\approx2x_{\rm c}$ (see, e.g. \BarA), where $x_{\rm c}$ is the core radius as defined in Refs.~\cite{Schive:2014dra,Schive:2014hza}.
+Displacing the soliton by $2x_{\rm c}$ would decrease the soliton-induced rotation velocity at its former peak position by only about 40\%, compared to the factor of a few mismatch noted above.
+The second point is that soliton random walk in 3D in the central region of a cold stellar disk, like those of some low-surface-brightness, low-dispersion galaxies in SPARC~\cite{Lelli:2016zqa} (see discussion in~\BarB), is likely to heat up and disperse such cold disks, analogously to the effect found in Ref.~\cite{Schive:2019rrw} when considering the nuclear cluster of Eridanus II.
 Investigating this effect further is beyond our present scope, but we suspect that it may amplify, rather than ameliorate, the tension for ULDM in disk galaxies.